programster/package-harvest-sdk/README.md

-# package-harvest-sdk
+# Harvest SDK
-A package to make it easy to interface with the Harvest API
+A package to make it easy to interface with the [Harvest API (currently v2)](https://help.getharvest.com/api-v2/)